DavidCramer/plugin-groups/readme.txt

 1. Easy to use UI for creating and managing filter groups.
 2. The filter groups added to the Plugin Page.
-2. Presets makes common plugins easier
+3. Presets makes common plugins easier

 == Changelog ==

+= 2.2.0 =
+- Completely rewritten from scratch for modern browsers and modern WordPress.

 = 1.2.1 =
 - WordPress 5.6 compatibility.